utah-cs4470-sp25/class/assembly.md

 load the address of the filename into RDI.
 Then call `write_image`, drop the argument, and unalign the stack.

-For a `let` command, just compute the argument and reclassify it as local variable by storing its (negative) offset to RBP.
+For a `let` command, compute the argument and reclassify it as local variable by storing its (negative) offset to RBP.

 For the `assert` command, generate exactly the same code as you did to test whether the denominator of a division or modulus operation is zero.

 `time` commands are tricky.
-First, you will want to call the `get_time` function (pushing its return value on the stack).
-Then you want to run the command being timed.
+First, call the
+`get_time` function (pushing its return value on the stack).
+Then run the command being timed.
 Then, call `get_time` again, again pushing its return value on the stack.
 Now:

-- Pop the result of the second call into XMM0
+- Pop the result of the second call into xmm0
-- Copy the result of the first call ingo xmm1
+- Copy the result of the first call into xmm1
 - Subtract
 - Align the stacks
 - Call `print_time`

-In the case that there's no alignment, it'll look something like this:
+If there is no alignment, the output looks something like this:

     call  _get_time
     sub   rsp, 8